arungpro/multi_build_pack_appd_python_demo/README.md

 Sample demo to demonstrate the use of multibuild pack PCF - for more details refer - https://docs.pivotal.io/partners/appdynamics/index.html
 Note:
-  - If there are any changes by the time you go through this demo in comparision with repo, Author don't own the responsibility.
+  - If there are any changes by the time you go through this demo in comparision with docs above, Author don't own the responsibility.

 # Steps